Obscuretone/obscuretone.github.io/public/posts/en/pygameboy_color.md

 ## One Header Bit Is Not A Hardware Model

 A Game Boy cartridge header contains a CGB flag at `0x0143`.
 It tells the console whether the program supports or requires Game Boy Color features.
-The tempting emulator implementation is the title of this post:
+The tempting emulator implementation fits in one line:

 ```javascript
 if (cartridge.cgb) memory.bankEverything();